eddojansen/tpcds_spark_docker_slurm/README.md

 6) Cache will be dropped and cleared on all SLURM nodes
 7) Hostnames for all SLURM nodes that participate in the job will be added to the mountpoint/conf/slaves file
 8) Default Spark setting will be added to mountpoint/conf/spark-defaults.conf
-9) When needed master docker image can be removed from first SLURM node (not enabled by default)
+9) When needed master docker image can first be removed from first SLURM node (not enabled by default)
 10) Run Spark master docker container on first SLURM node with:
       - mapped spark-defaults.conf
       - mapped history
       - mapped results
       - mapped ${MOUNT}
       - network host
-11) When needed worker docker image can be removed from all SLURM nodes (not enabled by default)
+11) When needed worker docker image can be first removed from all SLURM nodes (not enabled by default)
 12) Run Spark worker docker container on all SLURM nodes with:
       - mapped spark-defaults.conf
       - mapped history